-- 1. Royal London have provided illustrations that include pot sizes based on the average member used future projection periods that range up to 40 years. - 2.
-Projected pension pot values are shown in today's terms and do not need to be reduced further for the effect of future inflation, which is assumed to be 2% each year. - 3.
-The starting pot sizes are assumed to be £43,977 for the 'typical' active member and £32,941 for the 'typical' deferred member.
-For active members only, future contributions are assumed to be paid from age 25 to 68 and increase in line with assumed earnings inflation of 2% each year. - 4.
-Within the projections for the default lifestyle, Royal London have calculated the illustrations using a single equivalent growth rate that uses an average time to retirement over a full projection period. - 5.
-The projected growth rate for each fund (before total expense ratio and transaction costs are deducted), projected total expense ratio and transaction costs are as follows:
+- 1. Royal London have provided illustrations that include pot sizes based on the average member used future projection periods that range up to 40 years. - Strategy 1 is the default investment arrangement.
+Strategy 2 is the Lifestyle Option for Cash Lump Sums.
+The self-select fund with the lowest charge for the illustration is the BlackRock Aquila Consensus Pension Fund and the self-select fund with the highest charge for the illustration is the BlackRock Aquila UK Equity Index Pension Fund. - 3.
+Projected pension pot values are shown in today's terms and do not need to be reduced further for the effect of future inflation, which is assumed to be 2% each year. - 4.
+The starting pot sizes are assumed to be £43,087 for the 'typical' active member and £31,210 for the 'typical' deferred member.
+For active members only, future contributions are assumed to be paid from age 25 to 68 and increase in line with assumed earnings inflation of 3.5% each year. - 5.
+Within the projections for the default lifestyle, Royal London have calculated the illustrations using a single equivalent growth rate that uses an average time to retirement over a full projection period.

+6. The projected growth rate for each fund (before total expense ratio and transaction costs are deducted) are as follows: